GeoSensorWebLab/Arctic-Scholar-Portal/README.markdown

 This app is configured to run on Heroku-like platforms.
 This makes deployment as simple as a `git push`.
 In this instance, we are using [Dokku](https://github.com/progrium/dokku).

 Start by setting up a Dokku instance on a server.
-Once it is online, you should be able to add it as a remote repository, and tell Dokku the app's name is `asw-workbench`:
+Once it is online, you should be able to add it as a remote repository, and tell Dokku the app's name is `as-portal`:

-    $ git remote add dokku dokku@sarcee:asw-workbench
+    $ git remote add dokku dokku@sarcee:as-portal

 Next, push master to that remote host.
 Note that Dokku only supports receiving from master at this time.